majidabedis/majidabedis/README.md

 Hi there! 👋

-I'm Majid Abedi, an aspiring Backend Developer with a strong interest in growing my skills and building amazing projects! 🚀
+I'm Majid Abedi, an aspiring Backend/Frontend Developer with a strong interest in growing my skills and building amazing projects! 🚀

 About Me: